American herring gull: Taxonomy

 This gull was first described as a new species in 1862 by Elliott Coues based on a series of specimens from the Smithsonian Institution.
 It was later reclassified as a subspecies of the herring gull (Larus argentatus).
 The genus name is from Latin Larus, which refers to a gull or other large seabird.
 The species name smithsonianus commemorates English chemist James Smithson whose £100,000 bequest enabled the foundation of the institution that bears his name.

 The taxonomy of the herring gull group is very complicated and much is still controversial and uncertain.
 A 2002 study suggested that the American herring gull is not closely related to European herring gulls, belonging instead to a separate clade of gulls.
 Several authorities such as the Association of European Rarities Committees and British Ornithologists' Union now recognize it as a separate species.
 The BOU also includes the Vega gull (Larus vegae) of northeastern Asia within the American herring gull.
-The American Ornithologists' Union has not adopted the split and continues to treat the American herring gull as a subspecies of Larus argentatus.
+As of 2024, the American Ornithologists' Union has not adopted the split and continues to treat the American herring gull as a subspecies of Larus argentatus.
+A proposal to split the species is again on the AOU docket for 2025.